RMS Lusitania: Overview

 A series of tit-for-tat moves intensified the naval portion of World War I. The Royal Navy had blockaded the German Empire at the start of the war; as a reprisal to German naval mining efforts, the United Kingdom then declared the North Sea a military area in the autumn of 1914 and mined the approaches.
 As their own reprisal, Germany had declared the seas around the United Kingdom a war zone, wherein all Allied ships would be liable to be sunk without warning.
 Britain then declared all food imports for Germany were contraband.
 When submarines failed to sink many ships, the German authorities loosened U-boat rules of engagement.
 The German embassy in the United States also placed fifty newspaper advertisements warning people of the dangers of sailing on a British ship in the area, which happened to appear just as RMS Lusitania left New York for Britain on 1 May 1915.
 Objections were made by the British and Americans that threatening to torpedo all ships indiscriminately was wrong, whether it was announced in advance or not.

-On the afternoon of 7 May, a German U-boat torpedoed Lusitania 11 mi off the southern coast of Ireland inside the declared war zone.
+On the afternoon of 7 May, a German U-boat torpedoed Lusitania 11 nmi off the southern coast of Ireland inside the declared war zone.
 A second internal explosion occurred.
 The damage caused her to sink in 18 minutes, killing 1,197 passengers and crew.
 Hundreds of bodies washed ashore, but most were never found.